2025-2026

 In the wake of the 10/7 attack on Israel, I co-authored the Massachusetts Senate resolution supporting Israel and condemning Hamas, hosted an open community space for people impacted by the terrorism and violence in Israel and the attendant antisemitism, and secured the near-immediate remediation of antisemitic graffiti on the Mass Pike.
 I also led a bipartisan nationwide open letter to the President, Vice President, and Congress signed by nearly 300 state lawmakers from more than half the states in the country denouncing antisemitism and urging continued efforts to secure the safe rescue of the hostages held by Hamas in Gaza.

 Sadly, these efforts must be coupled with engaged efforts to combat antisemitism in our communities and throughout the Commonwealth.
 I have been partnering in this work since the start of my Senate tenure, and it has only increased over time.
-Most recently, I was appointed to serve as a member of the Massachusetts Hate Crimes Task Force.
+I was appointed to serve as a member of the Massachusetts Hate Crimes Task Force.
 The Task Force’s collective work to combat identity-based hatred and bigotry is profoundly important, and I am proud to be part of it.
-I also secured $75,000 for the Office of Public Safety and Security to expand its report on the State of Hate in Massachusetts to include bias-motivated incidents.
+I also secured $75,000 in the FY’25 budget for the Office of Public Safety and Security to expand its report on the State of Hate in Massachusetts to include bias-motivated incidents.

 Uplifting Native American History and Culture